Are we allowed to go on holiday in the UK right now?

 After months of travel bans in the UK, holidays are finally back on the agenda.
 Holidays in England were officially allowed from July 4.
 Other countries in the UK followed a slightly different timeline, but travel in and around Wales, Scotland and Northern Ireland was all given the okay by the end of July.

+On Friday (October 23) Wales is set to go into a ‘short, sharp’ national lockdown.
+Until November 9, people will be told to stay at home while pubs, restaurants, hotels and non-essential shops will close.
+Non-essential travel over the border in and out of Wales will also not be allowed during this time period, that is being called a ‘firebreak’.

-Northern Ireland have today (Oct 14) announced a new four-week ‘circuit breaker’.
-From Friday (Oct 16) schools will close along with close contact services like hairdressers and the hospitality sector, apart from deliveries and takeaways.
+Northern Ireland is also currently in a four-week ‘circuit breaker’.
+Schools have closed along with close contact services like hairdressers and the hospitality sector, apart from deliveries and takeaways.
 There is also a ban on unnecessary travel in place.
-These restrictions will run until November 13, though schools will reopen on November 2.
+These restrictions will run until November 13.

-In Wales, there are a number of local locations currently in place in Wales – in Bangor, Caerphilly, Cardiff, Conway, Swansea, Torfaen, Denbighshire, Flintshire, Llanelli, Rhondda Cynon Taf, Merthyr Tydfil, Neath Port Talbot, Newport, Bridgend, Vale of Glamorgan, Wrexham and Blaenau Gwent – which may impact a planned holiday.
-No one is currently allowed to leave or enter these areas unless they have a reasonable excuse (and really needing a holiday doesn’t count fyi!)
-Friends and family can no longer meet indoors, and overnight stays are banned in these areas.

-First Minister Mark Drakeford has also urged people across Wales to only travel if essential, though he has also stressed that doesn’t mean holidays across Wales are banned at the moment.

 In England, PM Boris Johnson recently announced a new three tier system to manage localised lockdowns around the country.
 The country is now split into three categories: Tier 1 (medium), Tier 2 (high) and Tier 3 (very high risk).
 In high risk areas, such as London, you’re no longer allowed to meet other households indoors, while in very high risk areas, like Liverpool, households cannot mix inside, outside or at hospitality venues; pubs and bars not serving meals must close; and there is guidance against travelling in or out of the area.
 You can check where these restrictions apply here.